PatCH0816/caption-driven-xai/doc/source/10_introduction.md

 - \*@sec:explainable-ai is focused on existing explainable AI methods and the discussion around their advantages and disadvantages.
 - \*@sec:contrastive-language-image-pre-training explains the contrastive language-image pre-training (CLIP) model, a core component of the caption-based explainable AI method.
 - \*@sec:dataset introduces the dataset to train, validate and test the standalone model.
 Furthermore, the purposely introduced bias in the dataset is explained in detail.
 - \*@sec:standalone-model presents the selection process for a suitable biased machine learning model.
-The training, validation and test split performance demonstrate a biased standalone model, which is a perfect candidate to demonstrate the caption-based explainable AI method.
+The training, validation and test datasets are used to train a biased standalone model, which is a perfect candidate to demonstrate the caption-based explainable AI method.
 - \*@sec:caption-based-explainable-ai provides an overview of how the caption-based explainable AI method works.
 All involved components are explained in detail.
-- \*@sec:results evaluates the performance, which allows for a discussion on the suitability of the caption-based explainable AI method for a given situation.
+- \*@sec:results evaluates the performance of the caption-based explainable AI method, which allows for a discussion on the suitability for given situations.
 - \*@sec:conclusion consolidates all ideas from the previous chapters, summarizes the gained knowledge from this project, discusses open questions and shares some advice on future approaches on this topic.
 - \*@sec:closing-words contains a personal reflection of this work.